-A 2016 Federal Reserve study found that although check payments fell an average of 4.4 percent per year between 2012 and 2015, people still write 17.3 billion checks annually.
+A recent Federal Reserve study found that although check payments are on the decline, people still write about 17 billion checks annually.
 That’s a significant amount, and if you know how to write a check correctly, you can avoid payment issues and problems with your checking account.
+And you can find out how to do it in 90 seconds or less in the video above.
+More details follow below.

 How to Write a Check